 Hire a scooter

-Hiring a scooter is a great way to explore the local area and head off the beaten track.
-Paradise Scooter offers guided island tours around Provo, or if you prefer to head out on your own, you can hire a scooter for around $60 per day.
-If you’re not quite ready for the thrill of riding a scooter, you can hire an electric bike instead.
+No list of things to do in Turks and Caicos would be complete without mentioning scooter hire.
+Hiring a scooter is one of the best ways to explore the local area and head off the beaten track.
+Paradise Scooter offers guided island tours around Provo or you can head out on your own.
+If you’re not quite ready for the thrill of riding a scooter you can hire an electric bike instead.

 Surf on a wave simulator

-A ride on the Grand Turk Flowrider is a great way to pack in some adrenaline-fuelled excitement to any afternoon.
-Located in the huge lagoon pool at the Grand Turk Cruise Center, this self-contained water attraction provides the perfect conditions for surfing and bodyboarding on an artificial wave.
+A ride on a wave simulator is a great way to pack in some adrenaline-fuelled excitement to any afternoon.
+Located in the huge lagoon pool at the Grand Turk Cruise Center this self-contained water attraction provides the perfect conditions for surfing and bodyboarding on an artificial wave.
 When you’re done you can do some duty-free shopping, grab a bite to eat or just relax by the pool.

 Quad bike along a cliff top

-If you want to head off the beaten track, a quad biking tour is a great way to explore areas that other vehicles can’t reach.
-Funtastic Tours operates quad bike excursions around Grand Turk, with routes around the town, as well as the surrounding beaches and clifftops.
+If you want to head off the beaten track a quad biking tour is a great way to explore areas that other vehicles can’t reach.
+Most operators offer routes around local towns as well as the surrounding beaches and clifftops.

 Go on a dune buggy safari